 I’ve witnessed him juggle drafting numerous essays, chasing countless recommendations, powering through multiple fitness tests and grueling medical exams, all while still being a teenager.
 Every step of this process tested his resolve- and our family’s ability to let go.
 Peyton, of course, was undeterred.
 He remained laser-focused, talking about service, leadership, integrity, and a deep love for his country.
 It absolutely humbles me when I think of it.
 He chose a path reflecting values we’ve instilled in him.
 And yet, it’s still so hard.

-It’s hard to watch him grow into someone ready and willing to serve others at the cost of his own comfort- and mine.
-It’s hard to wonder how our traditions will evolve when his seat at the table might be empty.
-It’s hard to accept that my role has shifted from leading him, to standing beside him as he leads himself.
+Hard to watch him grow into someone ready to serve others at the cost of his own comfort- and mine.
+Hard to wonder how our traditions will evolve when his seat at the table might be empty.
+Hard to accept my role has shifted from leading him to standing back as he leads himself.

-Today, I hear the Star-Spangled Banner differently.
+Now, I hear the Star-Spangled Banner differently.
 I feel it differently.
-It’s not just a song- it’s a reminder of sacrifice, perseverance, hope, the incredible journey Peyton is choosing, and the honor I have of witnessing it.
+It’s not just a song- it’s a reminder of sacrifice, hope, and the incredible journey Peyton is choosing.
+When people ask about Peyton’s plans, the admiration is clear, but there’s a sense of consolation too.
+But I realize it's okay.
+Goodbye, yellow brick road.